 Riomaggiore is basically a cascade of multi-coloured houses in typical Ligurian style, all tightly clustered around a tiny colorful harbour filled with fishing boats.
 There is a pebble beach located near the boat docking point and the picturesque harbor.

 We recommend Riomaggiore to young travelers or couples looking for a romantic place to stay.
 As the sun starts to set, many people gather to sit on the rocks by the harbor to watch the sunset.
 There are also numerous restaurants and bars open until 1am.
-Near the small picturesque harbor there are some romantic guesthouses in Riomaggiore with fantastic sea views.
+Near the small picturesque harbor there are some romantic Airbnbs in Riomaggiore with fantastic sea views.

 Riomaggiore is one of the best villages in Cinque Terre for offering some sort of activity.
 If you would like to get out on the water, there are a number of companies around the harbor offering boat and kayak rentals, as well as private boat tours.